-I'm a Nashville-based session musician, producer, composer, music supervisor, and platinum-selling songwriter that has recorded and performed internationally with a broad variety of artists including Tom Jones, Emmylou Harris, Rufus & Martha Wainwright, Iris Dement, Collective Soul, Dave Matthews, Elvis Costello, Robert Plant, Indigo GIrls, Ben Folds, Shawn Colvin, Lyle Lovett, Allison Moorer, Solomon Burke, Suzy Bogguss, Ben Rector, Maren Morris, Brandy Clark, Allison Krauss, Guy Clark, Tiffany, Steve Earle, Patty Griffin, Leo Kottke, Rodney Crowell, Buddy Miller, Gillian Welch, Arlo Guthrie, Sam Bush, The McGarrigles, Steve Martin, Pete Seeger, Jim Lauderdale, Tim O'Brien, Darrell Scott, Lee Ann Womack, Vince Gill, T.S.
+I'm a Nashville-based session musician, producer, composer, music supervisor, and platinum-selling songwriter that has recorded and performed internationally with a broad variety of artists including Tom Jones, Emmylou Harris, Rufus & Martha Wainwright, Iris Dement, Collective Soul, Dave Matthews, Elvis Costello, Robert Plant, Indigo GIrls, Ben Folds, Shawn Colvin, Lyle Lovett, Allison Moorer, Solomon Burke, Suzy Bogguss, Ben Rector, Maren Morris, Brandy Clark, Allison Krauss, Guy Clark, Tiffany, Steve Earle, Patty Griffin, Leo Kottke, Rita Wilson, Rodney Crowell, Buddy Miller, Gillian Welch, Arlo Guthrie, Sam Bush, The McGarrigles, Steve Martin, Pete Seeger, Jim Lauderdale, Tim O'Brien, Darrell Scott, Lee Ann Womack, Vince Gill, T.S.
 Monk, Phil Keaggy, Larry Carlton, Over the Rhine, Vigilantes of Love, Sixpence, Jars of Clay, Fleming and John, Nashville Symphony, and many others.

 My performances and original music have been heard on various film and television projects for clients including the ABC, USA, and EPIX HD networks, JWT New York, iV Music Group Nashville, Burger King, Opel, Scholastic/Weston Woods, Vodafone UK, Mattel, Nestea, O’Charley’s, Clausthaler, and General Motors.
 In 2010 I produced and co-wrote “Serpentine” with Tiffany, the multi-platinum artist’s first country single which was featured in the 2011 Syfy original movie “Mega Python Vs Gatoroid”.
 I have co-written numerous cue projects for the Milwaukee-based License Lab.